Fela Kuti: Enter the Shrine

 And then suddenly

-after half an hour, 40 minutes.
+after half an hour, forty minutes,

 He starts singing.

-You go die for nothing
+You go die for nothing.

-We go carry your body go
+We go carry your boss the go,

-list Be sure you die wrongfully
+leave be sure you die wrongfully.

 He talks about the United Nations.